Kyŏng Taesŭng

-Kyŏng Taesŭng (1154 – 4 August 1183 was a military official of the mid-Goryeo period who lived from 1154 (the 8th year of King Uijong’s reign) to 1183 (the 13th year of King Myeongjong’s reign).
+Kyŏng Taesŭng (1154 – 4 August 1183) was a military official of the mid-Goryeo period who lived from 1154 (the 8th year of King Uijong's reign) to 1183 (the 13th year of King Myeongjong's reign).
 He became the third dictator of the Goryeo military regime that emerged after the 1170 military coup.
-At the age of 26, in 1179 (the 9th year of King Myeongjong), he removed the then-powerful Chŏng Chung-bu and seized control, ruling for about four years.
+At the age of 26, in 1179 (the 9th year of King Myeongjong), he removed the then-powerful Chŏng Chungbu and seized control, ruling for about four years.
 His rule is often seen as distinct from those of other military rulers before and after him.
-Unlike other military leaders—Yi Ŭi-bang, Chŏng Chung-bu, Yi Ŭimin, the Ch'oe family rulers, and the final military leaders Kim Chun and Im Yŏn — who appear in the “Rebels” section of the Goryeosa (History of Goryeo), Kyŏng Taesŭng's biography appears in the general biographical section, showing a more favorable evaluation.
+Unlike other military leaders—Yi Ŭibang, Chŏng Chungbu, Yi Ŭimin, the Ch'oe family rulers, and the final military leaders Kim Chun and Im Yŏn — who appear in the "Rebels" section of the Goryeosa (History of Goryeo), Kyŏng Taesŭng's biography appears in the general biographical section, showing a more favorable evaluation.

 Early life

 Kyŏng Taesŭng's family origin (bon-gwan) was Cheongju Kyŏng clan in the year 1154.
 He possessed exceptional physical strength and ambition from an early age, caring little for household affairs.
-An inscription on the Cheongju Yongdusa Temple Iron Flagpole, established in 962 during King Gwangjong’s reign, includes the name Kyŏng Chuhong, a contributor to its construction.
+An inscription on the Cheongju Yongdusa Temple Iron Flagpole, established in 962 during King Gwangjong's reign, includes the name Kyŏng Chuhong, a contributor to its construction.
 This suggests that Kyŏng Taesŭng's family had been local elites (hyangni) in Cheongju since early Goryeo.
 His father, Kyŏng Chin, was known for his greed, illegally seizing farmland and amassing great wealth.

 His family rose to central political prominence by his father Kyŏng Chin's generation.
-Kyŏng Chin was promoted to the second-highest official rank of chi munhasŏngsa shortly after Chŏng Chung-bu came to power.
+Kyŏng Chin was promoted to the second-highest official rank of chi munhasŏngsa shortly after Chŏng Chungbu came to power.
 According to Kyŏng Taesŭng's biography, his father eventually reached the top rank of vice-director of the Secretariat, though this may have been a posthumous title.

 Through his father's rise, the family formed alliances with other powerful families.
 Kyŏng Chin married his daughter to General Yi Soŭng, a key figure in the military coup, and took Kim Chun (who later became a top military ruler) as his son-in-law.

 Kyŏng Chin had been appointed to this post after the military revolt, but his family had already been a prominent military lineage before the revolt.
 The extent of their influence is evident in the wide range of marital ties with other military families.
 For example, Kyŏng Taesŭng's brother was married to Yi Soŭng's daughter—the man who ignited the military revolt—and General Son Sŏk was one of his relatives.